-A moral weakness is at odds with the Nice Guy Everyman Trope.
-An actor such as Leonardo Di Caprio can pull off moral weaknesses brilliantly.
+A moral shortcoming is at odds with the Nice Guy Everyman Trope.
+An actor such as Leonardo Di Caprio can pull off moral shortcomings brilliantly.
 Di Caprio started out as an Alpha Man, but moved quite smoothly into the role of the Every Man, as we see him in films such as Revolutionary Road.
 He wrinkles his face into pained, vengeful contortions and is not afraid to play characters at their worst.
-Di Caprio therefore belongs to a different category of white guy actors, in the same league as Bryan Cranston (who played Walter White) and James Gandolfini (who played Tony Soprano), equally unafraid to explore the moral weakness of the characters they inhabit.
+Di Caprio therefore belongs to a different category of white guy actors, in the same league as Bryan Cranston (who played Walter White) and James Gandolfini (who played Tony Soprano), equally unafraid to explore the moral shortcoming of the characters they inhabit.

 THRILLER OR HORROR?
 OR MYSTERY??

 Why did Owen Glieberman call this movie ‘genre bending’?
 What exactly is this?